Katy Fox: Storylines

 Katy has been getting closer to housemate Zak Ramsey over the past few weeks after Justin becoming more distant and more involved over Charlie.
 In an episode on Friday 22 February 2008 Zak and Katy had a shopping trolley race and had much fun, afterwards they kissed.
-Zak however was left heartbroken when he saw Justin and Katy making up, meaning Katy had chosen Justin over him.
-However, as Justin is getting closer to Nancy and more and more distant to Katy, Katy confides in Zak.
-They end up passionately kissing in The Loft and she eventually chooses Zak over Justin.
-On Tuesday 18 March 2008 Katy and Zak had sex and Katy said to Zak that her and Justin were over although on 19 March as she goes to tell Justin its over she finds he has cooked a meal so they can spend some quality time together and she fails to tell him it is over whilst Zak waits for her return.
+He, however was left heartbroken when he saw Justin and Katy making up, meaning Katy had chosen Justin over him.
+However, as Justin is getting closer to Nancy and more and more distant to Katy, Katy confides in him Zak.
+They end up passionately kissing in The Loft and she eventually chooses him over Justin.
+On Tuesday 18 March 2008, Katy and Zak had sex and Katy said to him that she and Justin were over.
+Although, on 19 March as she goes to tell Justin its over she finds he has cooked a meal so they can spend some quality time together and she fails to tell him it is over whilst Zak waits for her return.

 On Friday 4 April 2008 Louise caught Katy and Zak snogging in the Loft toilets but after a talk Louise promised she would not tell Justin.
 On the same day Sean's body was found and Warren later confessed to Louise that he killed Sean, however Louise was furious with Katy when Louise found out Katy already knew that Warren killed Sean.
-As revenge on Katy, Louise exposed Katy's affair with Zak to Warren and Katy was furious when Louise agreed she would be an alibi for Warren on the night of Sean's death as Louise did not want Warren to go to prison and claimed she still loved Warren although Katy wanted Warren to hand himself in to the police and pay for his crimes.
+As revenge on Katy, Louise exposed Katy's affair with Zak to Warren.
+Katy was furious when Louise agreed she would be an alibi for Warren on the night of Sean's death as Louise did not want Warren to go to prison and claimed she still loved Warren although Katy wanted Warren to hand himself in to the police and pay for his crimes.
 Katy then verbally attacked both Warren and Louise saying "Oh this will be one to tell the children, oh sit down mummy and daddy want to tell you something", Katy then started hitting Warren and left in a rage claiming Warren and Louise were disgraceful and sick.
 On Wednesday 9 April 2008, Justin caught Katy and Zak snogging each other in the student halls.